exilon/QuickCore/README.md

     fSMTPServer.Host := fOptions.Smtp;
 end;
 ```
-Using CORE_ENVIRONMENT environment variable you can define what file use for every implementation.
+Using CORE_ENVIRONMENT environment variable we can define what file use for every implementation.
 If environment variable is defined, QuickCore will try to load/save "QuickCore.[CORE_ENVIRONMENT].yaml" file.

-If not Options.Name is defined, class name will be used as section name in your config file.
+If not Options.Name is defined, class name will be used as section name in config file.
-Every Configured Option will be save and load to your config file, but if you want, you can hide some options from been saved.
-Use Options.HideOptions := True;
+Every Configured Option will be save and load to config file, but if we want, we can hide some options from been saved.
+Use Options.HideOptions := True (for internal options not configurable externally).

 *Debugger:*
 --
-Debugger is a simple tracer-debugger.
-You can see QuickLib documentation.
-To connect debugger with your logging service only needs add Debugger service in ServiceCollection:
+Debugger is a simple tracer-debugger (See QuickLib documentation).
+To connect debugger with a logging service only needs to add Debugger service in ServiceCollection (by default uses a console output):
 ```delphi
 services.AddDebugger;
 ```